 In \secref{generationresults} we observed a modest average percentage of participants (7\%) reporting that they had changed their viewpoints after directly interacting with the LLM.
 However, when polling the audience during our ablation study, these numbers were noticeably different, ranging from 62\% (Group A) to 34\% (Groups B and C).
 This suggests that LLMs are effective at persuading, especially when those involved are not directly engaging with the models.

 Our indirect measurements support this: in terms of win rate, participants usually indicated that they had won the debate.
 However, the annotations rarely agreed with the participants.
 The LLMs persuasive skills were more evident in the LLM + FDM setup, where direct measurements showed them to be more effective (+8\%) and persuasive (+14\%).
 Likewise, there were marked differences between self-reported win rates between participants and annotators (-12\%) with low $\kappa_w$; as well as longer interactions, suggesting more need to support arguments by the participants.

-When focusing solely in the arguments (i.e., by removing text), we found that (1) the audience groups had little correlation amongst each other when selecting a winner, and (2) they presented different proportions of sway.
-For (1), they claimed that their knowledge (or suspicion) of AI involvement was not a factor in their judgement.
-However, the low agreement between Groups B and C suggests that it was: else it would have been higher.
-For (2), the groups unaware, aware, and suspicious of AI involvement presented marked different proportions of listeners changing their mind; but the latter two were more critical of the LLM's arguments.
-Hence, the impact of AI awareness should not be understated: suspicion impacted perception of the dialogue, but did not fully affect an LLM's persuasion capabilities.
+When focusing solely in the arguments (i.e., by removing text), we found that (1) the audience groups had little correlation amongst each other when selecting a winner; and (2) they presented markedly (up to twice) different proportions of sway.
+In (1), recall that the audience often claimed that their awareness (or suspicion) of AI involvement was not a factor in their judgement.
+However, the low agreement between Groups B and C on their choice of winner suggested otherwise.
+For (2), in our qualitative analyses we observed that Group A perceived the LLM as more competent, while Groups B and C were often more critical of their arguments.
+It follows from both that AI suspicion and awareness impacted perception of the dialogue, but did not fully affect an LLM's persuasion capabilities.

-All of the above suggest that LLMs--especially LLM + FDMs--are effective debaters, and they remain persuasive \textit{regardless} of whether there exist disclosures in place, but its effects are noticeably different when AI is suspected or known to be involved.
+All of the above suggest that LLMs--especially LLM + FDMs--are effective debaters, and they remain persuasive \textit{regardless} of AI disclosure, but their effects are noticeably different when AI is suspected or known to be involved.